LightChaser666/RegionDCL/readme.md

   - --no_random: **use this to disable random point sampling.**
   - --fixed: **use this to disable the proposed adaptive margin.**
   - --save_name: the name of the building pattern embedding file.
 By default it is pattern_embedding
-- For more options, please refer to the main.py.
+  - *For more options, please refer to the main.py.*
 - After trained, you will get a new embedding file in the /embeddings/Singapore/
-- You can use experiment/evaluator.py to evaluate it
+- You can run experiment/evaluator.py with proper test_path to evaluate it

 ## Pre-processing